PartialFormer: Modeling Part Instead of Whole for Machine Translation: Related Work

 \section{Related Work}

 \paragraph{Lightweight Transformers} Several strands of research have been dedicated to enhancing the parameter efficiency of the Transformer architecture, each taking a distinct approach to the problem at hand.
 The first category aims to mitigate redundancy directly through architectural innovations, employing more efficient transformation operations~\cite{Mehta2019DeFINEDF,Mehta2021Delight}, integrating disparate yet synergistic patterns~\cite{Wu2020Lite}, or leveraging neural architecture search techniques~\cite{So2019EvolvedTransformer}.
 Another avenue of research explores weight sharing as a means of improving parameter efficiency, exemplified by the Universal Transformer's cross-layer parameter sharing strategy~\cite{Dehghani2019UniversalTransformer, reid-etal-2021-subformer-exploring}.
-Moreover, \citet{li-etal-2022-ode} introduced an ordinary differential equation-inspired weight-sharing approach to achieve higher accuracy in predictions.
-Different from these work, our study focus on the design of lightweight FFN.
+Moreover, \citet{li-etal-2022-ode} introduced an ordinary differential equation-inspired weight-sharing approach to achieve higher performance.
+Different from them, our study focus on the design of lightweight FFN.